Procedures of the Supreme Court of Canada

-The procedures of the Supreme Court of Canada for hearing cases is established in the Rules of the Supreme Court of Canada, the Supreme Court Act, and by tradition.
+The procedures of the Supreme Court of Canada for hearing cases are established in the Rules of the Supreme Court of Canada, the Supreme Court Act, and by tradition.

 Terms and sittings

 Hearings of the Supreme Court take place exclusively in the Supreme Court building in Ottawa.
 The Court sits three times a year for three months at a time starting in January, April, and October.
 Every two weeks that the Court sits is followed by a two-week break making for a total of 18 weeks a year of hearings.
 The Mondays are often reserved for hearing motions regarding ongoing appeals.
 The remaining days of the week the Court is used for hearings.
 The Court will hear one or two cases a day beginning at 9:30 a.m.

 Quorum of the Court requires five Justices, but most cases are heard by a panel of seven or nine Justices.
 The Chief Justice presides over each hearing.
 If the Chief Justice is not available, the senior puisne justice on the panel will preside.

 Hearings are live-streamed through the Court's website.
 They are also video recorded for delayed telecast in both of Canada's official languages and are often aired on CPAC.
 The Court's hearings are open to the public except for certain sensitive cases where a sealing order is enacted.
 There are three rows of benches reserved for public seating, which are generally taken on a first-come, first-served basis except where it is reserved by counsel or parties in the appeal.